ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: fetch_capture_waveform(waveform_name, samples_to_read, timeout=datetime.timedelta(seconds=10.0))

-            Returns dictionary where each key is the site number and the value is array.array of unsigned int
+            Returns dictionary where each key is a site number and value is a collection of digital states representing capture waveform data